will-rowe/signal-check/README.md

 ## issues

+* full path is needed to the fast5 directory - nanopolish and nextflow aren't playing nicely at the moment
 * travis does not appear to support the conda environment feature of nextflow, so I've created a single environment for CI testing (environments/travis-testing.yaml)
 * to update an existing notebook-analysis environment: `conda env update -f environments/notebook-analysis.yaml --prune`